Hospitality

 • Likely Job Outcome

-Diploma: Restaurant manager, banquet or function manager, bar manager, café manager, club manager, motel manager.
+Diploma: Restaurant or Cafe manager, Banquet or Function manager, Bar manager, Guest relations manager, Club manager, Motel manager.

 • Teaching Methods and Assessment